Causal Bandit Over Unknown Graphs: Upper Confidence Bounds With Backdoor Adjustment: The BA-UCB algorithm

-One might choose $S=\text{argmin}_{S'}|\hat\mu_i(S')-\hat\mu_{i,\text{int}}|$ at each time step $t$ as a candidate adjustment set relative to $X_i$ and $Y$.
+One might choose $S^*=\operatorname{argmin}_{S}|\hat\mu_{i,\mathrm{obs}}(t,S)-\hat\mu_{i,\mathrm{int}}(t)|$ at each time step $t$ as a candidate adjustment set relative to $X_i$ and $Y$.
 This idea turns out to be too greedy and leads to suboptimal choices for a bandit problem.
 To encourage more exploration, we instead construct confidence intervals $CI_i(t,S)$ at round $t$ for $\mu_i(S)-\mu_i$ as

-where $c_2$ is some constant.
-We choose sets $S$ whose corresponding confidence intervals cover $0$ as our candidate backdoor adjustment sets relative to $(X_i,Y)$.
-If none of these confidence intervals cover $0$, we choose the set whose confidence interval has the smallest distance to $0$.
+where $c_2>0$ is some constant.
+We choose sets $S$ whose corresponding confidence intervals cover $0$ as our candidate backdoor adjustment sets.
+If such sets do not exist, we choose the set whose confidence interval has the smallest distance to $0$, where the distance for an interval $[a,b]$ is defined as $d(0,[a,b])=\min\{|x|:a\leq x\leq b\}$.
+Formally, we identify a collection of candidate backdoor adjustment sets relative to $(X_i, Y)$ at time step $t$ as